yertto/kodi_event/README.md

 <img width="1274" alt="Screen Shot 2023-11-28 at 1 11 51 am" src="https://github.com/yertto/kodi_event/assets/312445/d018cf89-5dae-4e2e-ba28-9b57abcd3d19">

-Where the "golden" pre-created binary packets can be re-created using `uid=1700610725` and checked with `diff` & `xxd`
+Where the "golden" pre-created binary packets can be re-created using `uid=1700610725` and checked to have stayed unchanged with `diff` & `xxd`

-eg.
+eg. when a `diff` of their `xxd` hexdumps produces no difference...
  * `diff -u <(xxd < shpecs/support/LOG/10chars.bin) <(uid=1700610725 pt=LOG kodi_event_packet "$(printf "X%.0s" {1..10})" | xxd)`

 Or sent to Kodi using the generic `kodi_event` command setting a different packet type (`pt`) for each event type: